Jmeyer1292/robot_cal_tools/README.md

 Currently supported calibrations
  - Extrinsic calibration of a 2D camera on robot wrist
  - Extrinsic calibration of a 3D camera on robot wrist
  - Extrinsic calibration of a static 2D camera in a robot work cell

+ See the [readme of `rct_examples`](rct_examples/README.md) for more information.

 ## Development Plan
  1. Replicate the OpenCV intrinsic calibration